StefanSchutte/STESCH302_FTO2308_GroupA2_Stefan-Schutte_-_DWA_FInal_Capstone_Project_Podcast/Podcast-App/README.md

  Audio player is always visible, so the user can listen to episodes while they browse

- +User is prompted to confirm they want to close the page when audio is playing
+✅ User is prompted to confirm they want to close the page when audio is playing

  App remembers which show and episode the user listened to last when returning to the platform